 - Tertiary can be used for measuring the voltage of the high voltage testing transformer.

 The unbalanced and third harmonic problem does not arise when one or both sets of windings are connected in delta.
-Usually, the rating of the three winding transformer is up to 35 percent of the total VA ratings of the transformer.
+Usually, the rating of the three winding transformers is up to 35 percent of the total VA ratings of the transformer.

 Equivalent Circuit of a Three Winding Transformer

 The equivalent circuit of a three winding transformer is shown in the figure below.Each winding is represented by its equivalent resistance and reactance.
 R1, R2, R3 are the resistances and the X1, X2, and X3 are the impedance of the primary, secondary and tertiary windings of the transformer.

 If the excitation current is considered then, the R0 and X0 can be connected as shown in the figure above.
 The V1, V2, V3 are the voltages and the I1, I2, I3 are the currents of primary, secondary, and tertiary windings.

 The parameters of the equivalent circuit can be determined from the open circuit and the three short circuit tests.